-The 142 undersigned labor, civil rights, consumer, legal services and community groups and academics write to express our opposition to HR 7428, regarding earned wage access services.
+The 192 undersigned labor, civil rights, consumer, legal services and community groups and academics write to express our opposition to HR 7428 (Steil), the Earned Wage Access Consumer Protection Act.
 In the guise of offering protections, the bill obscures its true effect: to exempt fintech cash advances from the Truth in Lending Act, to endorse a form of loan that makes workers pay to be paid, and to facilitate new evasions by payday lenders.
-It is especially inappropriate to authorize a new class of fintech cash advances with costs imposed on lowwage workers, disproportionately impacting communities of color and women, when there are a growing number of options to obtain early pay at no cost
+It is especially inappropriate to authorize a new class of fintech cash advances with costs imposed on low-wage workers, disproportionately impacting communities of color and women, when there are a growing number of options to obtain early pay at no cost.